What is the daily bag limit for halibut? I heard the commercial fishermen took your fish and the limit is now one fish per day?

 King Salmon (second run): fish 50 to 90 pounds.
 Either in Kasilof River or Kenai River (one fish per person, per day), starts July 1 and ends July 31.
 Huge fish but not as many total fish as in the first run.

 Red Salmon (first run): Kenai and Kasilof River generally about the third week in June, not as many fish as second run of reds.

-Red Salmon (second run): Kenai River, huge run generally centered in third week of July.
+Red Salmon (second run): Kasilof and Kenai River, huge run generally centered in second to third week of July.